 In addition to developing and extending the vocabulary and grammatical concepts studied at GCSE, you will also study and acquire specific knowledge of contemporary society with topics such as the environment, the media, young people, work, and the cultural and social issues of German-speaking countries.
-You can choose your own topics for the oral modules.
 You will also have conversation time with the Foreign Language Assistant.

 How will I be assessed?

-You may be asked to buy a grammar book (approx. £10) and you will have to buy a vocabulary book (approx. £5).
+You will be asked to buy a grammar book (approx. £10), a vocabulary book (approx. £5) and a novel (approx.. £8).
 Any visits that are arranged will be priced as they come up.